The ability to innovate — to think creatively and bring ideas to life — is an increasingly crucial skill in our fast-changing world.

 How do I start?

 Level 1: This badge is issued in recognition of the learner’s participation in courses, events or workshops related to innovation.
 To earn this badge, learners begin to build relationships that enable them to identify ways to enhance their engagement in innovation practices.
+View the Level 1 badge.

 Level 2: This badge is issued in recognition of the learner’s engagement in innovation learning experiences.
 To earn this badge, learners show intentional practice in these skill areas: creating, communicating, and validating ideas.
+View the Level 2 badge.

 Level 3: This badge is issued in recognition of the learner’s leadership, initiative, and ongoing, active engagement in innovation experiences.
 Learners who earn this badge demonstrate growth and development in becoming a leader and active citizen and demonstrate problem solving ability.
 This badge shows that a learner has applied learned skills in a real-world setting and has been assessed as competent.
+View the Level 3 badge.